Block library

 \(y\)

-Implements the dynamics of a multi-input multi-output (MIMO) linear time invariant (LTI) system described in statespace form.
+Implements the dynamics of a continuous-time multi-input multi-output (MIMO) linear time invariant (LTI) system described in statespace form.
 The dynamics are given by

-\[ \begin{align}\begin{aligned}\dot{x} &= A x + B u\\y &= C x\end{aligned}\end{align} \]
+\[\begin{split}\begin{aligned} \dot{x} &= A x + B u \\ y &= C x \end{aligned}\end{split}\]

-The order of the states in x0 is consistent with controller canonical form.
 A direct passthrough component, typically \(D\), is not allowed in order to avoid algebraic loops.

 Examples: